AanKrish/User-Manual/Mental Health at Workplace.md

 Many employers have already pushed back their return to the workplace.
 The pandemic has been a great disrupter in our lives.
 It’s hard to predict how long the pandemic will last and the damaging effects.
 #### Burnout
 Burnout is a state of emotional, mental, and physical exhaustion caused by excessive and prolonged stress.
 It can happen to anyone – managers and employees alike.
 With the shift to remote work, studies have shown that productivity has increased.
 This can largely be attributed to fewer distractions and a more flexible work schedule.
 However, rates of burnout have increased significantly since the shift to remote work.
+- 89% of respondents said their work life was getting worse.
+- 85% said their well-being had declined.
+- 56% said their job demands had increased.
+- 62% of the people who were struggling to manage their workloads had experienced burnout “often.”
+- 57% of employees felt that the pandemic had a large effect on their work.
+As employers continue to be challenged with employees changing careers, leaving their jobs and a workforce shortage, more is being expected of employees to fill the gaps.
+These added responsibilities bring more pressure to an already overworked workforce, causing higher levels of stress and burnout.